awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 When Aurora PostgreSQL supports a new version of a database engine, you can upgrade your DB clusters to the new version\.
 There are two kinds of upgrades for PostgreSQL DB clusters: major version upgrades and minor version upgrades\.

 *Major version upgrades* can contain database changes that are not backward\-compatible with existing applications\.
 As a result, you must manually perform major version upgrades of your DB instances\.
 You can initiate a major version upgrade by modifying your DB cluster\.
 However, before you perform a major version upgrade, we recommend that you follow the steps described in [How to perform a major version upgrade](#USER_UpgradeDBInstance.PostgreSQL.MajorVersion)\.

 In contrast, *minor version upgrades* include only changes that are backward\-compatible with existing applications\.
 You can initiate a minor version upgrade manually by modifying your DB cluster\.
 Or you can enable the **Auto minor version upgrade** option when creating or modifying a DB cluster\.
 Doing so means that your DB cluster is automatically upgraded after Aurora PostgreSQL tests and approves the new version\.
 For more details, see [Automatic minor version upgrades for PostgreSQL](#USER_UpgradeDBInstance.PostgreSQL.Minor)\.
 For information about manually performing a minor version upgrade, see [Manually upgrading the Aurora PostgreSQL engine](#USER_UpgradeDBInstance.Upgrading.Manual)\.

+**Important**
+Automatic minor version upgrade doesn't apply to Aurora PostgreSQL clusters that are part of an Aurora global database\.
+You can specify this setting for a DB instance that is part of an Aurora PostgreSQL DB cluster, but the setting has no effect\.

 Aurora DB clusters that are configured as logical replication publishers or subscribers can't undergo a major version upgrade\.
 For more information, see [Using PostgreSQL logical replication with Aurora](AuroraPostgreSQL.Replication.Logical.md)\.